 E-safety refers to more than just keeping children away from inappropriate content like porn.
 It covers privacy issues, sexting, cyber-bullying, contacting strangers and much more.

 In fact the UK seems to be leading the way with Ofsted increasing the importance of e-safety, but more needs to be done.
 “Schools really do want to get involved and there is a strong motivation not just from the curriculum, but from Ofsted which increasingly has e-safety as a part of its inspection framework.
-Ofsted hovering over them is a very powerful lever for school leadership to address the e-safety issue.”

 However, the curriculum is too broad to cover some of the more important elements of e-safety in its current form.
 While it covers keeping information private and knowing where to report issues that arise, Mr Gardner believes it “doesn’t cover the more social aspect around cyber bullying, sexting, respect of other – the conduct element of it.
 That sits under PSHE (Personal, Social and health Education) and citizenship we want to encourage e-safety into many areas of the curriculum.
 It is important, for example, to know how to make a good and safe search online – this could be taught in history class.”